-Being from Omaha, where the Reuben Sandwich originated, there is no better way to bring in National Reuben Month then with a Traditional Reuben Sandwich.
+Being from Omaha, where the Reuben Sandwich originated, there is no better way to bring in National Reuben Month than with a Traditional Reuben Sandwich.

 March is National Reuben month, but in Omaha, we have a National Reuben Sandwich Day – March 14, of every year.
 Many of the local restaurants and pubs have their claim to fame Reuben sandwich, and you can get them year round, but March — March is when the Reuben is really celebrated!

-Many times I purchase a marbled rye bread when I make Reubens.
-This time I gave my family the option between a seeded light rye or a pumpernickel rye.
+Many times I purchase marbled rye bread when I make Reubens.
+This time I gave my family the option between seeded light rye or pumpernickel rye.
 Most of them decided on half and half.
-Good choice!

 Building the perfect Reuben is easy!
-Frank’s Kraut, Corned beef, Swiss cheese, Rye bread and Thousand Island or Russian dressing.
+Frank’s Kraut, Corned beef, Swiss cheese, Rye bread, and Thousand Island Dressing.

-Slather dressing on both sides of the bread. top one side with corned beef, the other with a couple of thick slices of Swiss cheese.
+Begin by slathering dressing on both sides of the bread.
+Top one side with corned beef, the other with a couple of thick slices of Swiss cheese.

 Now it’s time to add the Frank’s Kraut!
 Don’t be shy!
 Put a big mound of it on!

 Heat your skillet up and butter the outside of both pieces of bread, just like you would for a grilled cheese.
 Place in a hot skillet and get nice and golden brown on both sides, and get that cheese all melty and gooey.

 Feel free to dollop on some more Thousand Island dressing before you serve it.

 Love it?
 Pin it!